The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Methodology

 \subsection{Unified AutoEncoder}

-Using DINOv2 as an example, we initialize our UAE from the pretrained model and remove the register tokens, leaving \(C\) channel patch tokens.
-Input images are center-cropped and resized to the encoder input size, \ie, \(224\).
-The resulting tokens are then reshaped into a latent grid \(\mathbf{z}\in\mathbb{R}^{B\times C\times H\times W}\) for subsequent frequency-domain processing.
+Using DINOv2 as an example, we initialize UAE from the pretrained encoder and discard the register tokens, retaining only the patch tokens with channel dimension $C$.
+Input images are center-cropped and resized to the encoder’s native input resolution.
+The resulting patch-token sequence is then reshaped into a 2D latent grid $\mathbf{z}\in\mathbb{R}^{B\times C\times H\times W}$, which enables explicit frequency-domain processing.